byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Open Space living room, stone floor](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)

-A living design built upon the inherent intuitive 'biophilic' response to built forms, natural settings and systems.
+A living design built upon the inherent intuitive 'biophilic' response to natural built forms, natural settings and systems.
 Designed to generate healthy feeling interactions by encouraging their spontaneous occurrence.

 New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.